-Momentum continues to grow around interest and building with wood across jurisdiction, the design and development community.
-There are an increasing number of stakeholders and early innovators who are leading the way, building expert networks and showcasing BC's wood products, design and construction expertise.
+There are an increasing number of project owners, early innovators and building expert networks specifying and showcasing BC's wood products, design and construction expertise.
 FII and the Wood First program is looking for innovative, effective and efficient delivery methods and topics, with efforts balanced between the continuing education of practicing professionals and educating future practitioners.
 FII encourages leveraging strategic collaborations and networking with third parties and/or material agnostic venues to deliver programming.